Environmental Campus Birkenfeld: History

+US Army hospital (1952-1994)

 ECB has a very short history compared with other universities across the globe, however it is just as intriguing.
 The campus area was originally a US Army hospital that was built as a contingency in the event of a 3rd world war.
 Fortunately, it was never needed.

 Near this location (Baumholder) was the 98th General Hospital, established in Neubrücke (a small town near Birkenfeld).
 The hospital had an area of 440,000 square metres when it opened in 1952.
 It had 1,000 beds as well as various medical specialty sections: Surgery, dental medicine, orthopedics, radiology, rehabilitation, eye medicine and others.
 The hospital was open through the 1970s and was closed in 1984 due to operational expenses.

 In 1994 the US Army finally gave up on the hospital ever being needed and by 1996 the complex was empty.

-Environmental campus
+Environmental campus (since 1996)

 In 1996 the ECB was born.
 The first step was undertaken by the Landrat (county commissioner) of the Landkreis Birkenfeld (Birkenfeld County) Dr. Ernst Theilen.
 The academic founders were three professors; Prof. Dr. Michael Eulenstein, Prof. Dr.-Ing.
 Hanns Köhler and Prof. Dr. Marott Bronder.
 They offered the first courses taught at ECB.

 At first, there was a lot of construction underway on campus.
 The final phase of construction (Central new building) was completed in 2000.